 Once the foundation is raised back up, cracks in the wall will close.
 Doors, locks, and windows may return to functionality, and further settlement damage will halt.

-We offer two different types of foundation piers to address foundation settlement: push piers and helical piers.
+We offer two different types of foundation piers to address foundation settlement: push piers.
 With either installation, there's a manufacturer's warranty, as well as our own performance warranty.

 More about foundation piers.

 Crawl spaces are often poorly designed, with too few support columns, rotting floor joists and girders, and weak supporting soils causing the supports to sink.